Importance of achievement

 5. Acceptance of the applicant by the graduate faculty in cell and molecular biology under the accelerated master’s option

 If you meet the requirements listed above you are considered eligible for the accelerated master’s program.
-You must begin the application process by submitting an application to the Graduate College.
+The process begins by you submitting an application to the Graduate College.

-In addition to the Graduate College application, the cell and molecular biology program requires the submission of the following application materials.
+In addition to the Graduate College application, the CMB program requires the submission of the following application materials.

 Schedules will vary based on the courses needed to meet both the bachelor’s and master’s requirements.
 For more information on the program required course visit the master’s of cell and molecular biology program requirements page.